ibm-cloud-docs/EventStreams/using_kafka_api.md

 If you use a Kafka client earlier than version 0.10.2.1, the `sasl.jaas.config` property isn't supported, and you must instead provide the client configuration in a JAAS configuration file.
 {: note}

-### Using SASL OAUTHBEARER With Java clients v 3.4 - 4.0
+### Using SASL OAUTHBEARER With Java clients v3.4 - 4.0
 {: #using_sasl_oauthbearer}

 Before configuring the SASL mechanism for Java client, there are two prerequisites.